akka/akka-management/docs/src/main/paradox/bootstrap/details.md

 ## Contact point discovery

 First, a minimum number of Contact Points need to be gathered.
-Contact pojints are discovered by `akka.management.cluster.bootstrap.contact-point-discovery.service-name` appended with `akka.management.cluster.bootstrap.contact-point-discovery.service-namespace` , this will be passed to the configured service discovery mechanism.
+Contact points are discovered by `akka.management.cluster.bootstrap.contact-point-discovery.service-name` appended with `akka.management.cluster.bootstrap.contact-point-discovery.service-namespace` , this will be passed to the configured service discovery mechanism.